 Cave at Crowsnest Lake – Crowsnest Pass, British Columbia

-From the rail line above, an adorable baby mountain sheep, with neck extended, is watching inquisitively.
+From the rail line, an adorable baby mountain sheep, with neck extended, is watching my cave exploration inquisitively.
 Slow and silent movement will hopefully create the opportunity for a photo but Mom and Dad enter the scene.
-On the ascent up onto the rail-line my furry friends have retreated a safe-distance up a steep scree slope to wait for me to leave.
+On the ascent up onto the rail-line my furry friends have retreated a safe-distance up a nearby steep scree slope to wait for me to leave.

 The sun finally owns clear sky.
 A few kilometers away, 2,730 m (8,957 ft) Crownest Mountain emerges from cloud cover.
 Adjacent to this mountain is an imposing and impressive chain of peaks called Seven Sisters.